Giardiasis: Signs and symptoms

-Symptoms vary from none to severe diarrhea with poor absorption of nutrients.
-The cause of this wide range in severity of symptoms is not fully known but the intestinal flora of the infected host may play a role.
-Diarrhea is less likely to occur in people from developing countries.
+The signs and symptoms vary from none to severe diarrhoea with poor nutrient absorption.
+The cause of this wide range in severity of symptoms is not fully known, but the intestinal flora of the infected host may play a role.
+Diarrhoea is less likely to occur in people from developing countries.

 Symptoms typically develop 9–15 days after exposure, but may occur as early as one day.
-The most common and prominent symptom is chronic diarrhea, which can occur for weeks or months if untreated.
-Diarrhea is often greasy and foul-smelling, with a tendency to float.
-This characteristic diarrhea is often accompanied by a number of other symptoms, including gas, abdominal cramps, and nausea or vomiting.
+The most common and prominent symptom is chronic diarrhoea, which can occur for weeks or months if untreated.
+Diarrhoea is often greasy and foul-smelling, with a tendency to float.
+This characteristic diarrhoea (steatorrhea) is often accompanied by several other symptoms, including gas, abdominal cramps, and nausea or vomiting.
 Some people also experience symptoms outside of the gastrointestinal tract, such as itchy skin, hives, and swelling of the eyes and joints, although these are less common.
-Fever occurs in only about 15% of people, in spite of the nickname "beaver fever".
+Fever occurs in only about 15% of infected people, despite the nickname "beaver fever".

-Prolonged disease is often characterized by diarrhea, along with malabsorption of nutrients in the intestine.
-This malabsorption results in fatty stools, substantial weight loss, and fatigue.
+Prolonged disease is often characterised by chronic diarrhoea and malabsorption of nutrients in the intestine.
+This malabsorption causes fatty stools, substantial weight loss, and fatigue.
 Additionally, those with giardiasis often have difficulty absorbing lactose, vitamin A, folate, and vitamin B12.
 In children, prolonged giardiasis can cause failure to thrive and may impair mental development.
-Symptomatic infections are well recognized as causing lactose intolerance, which, while usually temporary, may become permanent.
+Symptomatic infections are well recognised as causing lactose intolerance, which, though usually temporary, may become permanent.

 Cause

 Giardiasis is caused by the protozoan Giardia duodenalis.
-The infection occurs in many animals, including beavers, other rodents, cows, and sheep.
+The infection occurs in many animals, including pets, beavers, other rodents, cows, and sheep.
 Animals are believed to play a role in keeping infections present in an environment.

 G. duodenalis has been sub-classified into eight genetic assemblages (designated A–H).
 Genotyping of G. duodenalis isolated from various hosts has shown that assemblages A and B infect the largest range of host species, and appear to be the main and possibly only G. duodenalis assemblages that infect humans.